-There is no managment for this species at present.
+There is no management for this species at present.
 No commercial fishery exists yet.

 Slipper limpets can easily be collected by oyster dregers but until there is a market for this species they are being discarded (alive) back to the oyster beds.

 Slipper limpet management and utilization in the fal Andy Fitzgerald